-IDTA (International Dance Teachers Association in ballet, tap, modern and lyrical)
+IDTA (International Dance Teachers Association) qualified in Ballet, Tap, Jazz (Modern) and Lyrical

 Brianna Moretti began dancing at the age of 4 at Joanne Chapman School Of Dance.
 She’s trained in various styles such as jazz, acro, tap, ballet, hip hop, lyrical, contemporary, and musical theatre.
 She has been awarded distinction with her ballet examinations with the Royal Academy of Dance and has participated in her Solo Seal.

-Brianna is a graduate from Mayfield Secondary schools regional arts dance program and a certified member of the British associations teachers of dance in both Stage and Acrobatics.
-She continues to share her passion for dance by educating young children about dance and the many things that it has to offer.
+Brianna is a graduate from Mayfield Secondary School Regional Arts Dance Program and a certified member of the British Association of Teachers of Dancing in both Stage and Acrobatics.
+She has recently graduated from the University of Western Ontario in a Bachelor of Sciences with a Major in Medical Sciences and a Minor in Dance.
+She continues to share her passion for dance by educating young children about dance and the many benefits it has to offer.

 Ruth Anne is known around the studio as Mama Tap!
 Ruth Anne founded Dance London with her daughter Tammy Lechner in 1993.
 Ruth Anne retired in 2015 and Ashley Aarts had the honour of taking over Dance London.
 Ashley promised to always nurture and encourage the atmosphere Ruth Anne and Tammy created—a place that is fun, welcoming and inspiring for the students.